philelson/Originator/README.md

 the relative paths to the required modules.
 When 'originator run' is executed it will merge the modules from those paths into the magento_root (default public).
 During this execution the '.originator_file_cache' file will be updated with any new files / directories.
 Originator will also update the modules '.originator_projects' file which contains absolute paths to the current projects which use this module.
-This allows developers to call 'originator' from the module directory which will tell the application which modules need a re-merge (Adds name to '.originator_module_status') or force a re-merge on all projects which use that module.
+This allows developers to call 'originator -module-update' from the module directory which will tell the application which modules need a re-merge (Adds name to '.originator_module_status') or call 'originator -module-force-merge' to force a re-merge on all projects which use that module.

 ## Terminology